 - Opportunity to learn and grow with a small and dedicated cohort group, in a warm, supportive and nurturing environment

 I am currently a teacher and have been a teacher for several years now.
-Do you have tracks that would be good for someone interested in getting a master’s degree and working in the types of urban situations that are described in the website?
+Do you have tracks that would be good for someone interested in working in the types of schools that are described in the website?

 I don’t have any teaching experience.
 Can I participate?